phaubertin/jinue/doc/syscalls/get-user-memory.md

 ## Errors

 * JINUE_EINVAL if any part of the destination buffer belongs to the kernel.
-* JINUE_EINVAL if the output buffer is larger that 2048 bytes.
 * JINUE_E2BIG if the output buffer is too small to fit the result.

 ## Future Direction